 Drivers who complete a driver education course in Ohio can expect the following benefits:

-- First-time drivers will be issued a OH driver’s license.
+- First-time drivers will be issued an OH driving license.

-- You will understanding the road and the importance of safety.
+- You will understand the road and the importance of safety.

 Drivers Education Course Insurance Discounts